Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - binary search for optimum cut for rarity sorted aochildes after a 16k len based cut

+gpt2-concat-aochildes-length-16k-rarity-all-no-self-4k-1.2k:
+- rerun of the best result with aochildes
+-remove aochildes-len-16k from the token count database

 Run the following on Appa: